-Before I share my list, I want to say a few words about clutter, because I know that Christmas can get a little crazy!
+Before I share my list, I want to mention clutter, because I know that Christmas can get a little crazy!

 Thoughtful gifts pour in from grandmas and grandpas, aunts and uncles, siblings and friends—and they can pile up fast.

-Because of this, my husband and I try to be especially intentional about the gifts we give our son.
-We look for gifts that he will enjoy that will also encourage his growth and development.
+Because of this, my husband and I try to be especially intentional about the gifts we pick out.
+We look for gifts he’ll enjoy that will also encourage his growth and development.

-There are lots of sweet deals at Dollar Tree.
-However, there is also plenty of cheap junk that will clutter up your closets faster than you can say “Jack Frost”!
+There are lots of sweet deals at Dollar Tree, but there’s also plenty of cheap junk that will clutter up your closets faster than you can say “Jack Frost”!

 If you’re like me, and you don’t want a bunch of clutter hanging around indefinitely, then try sticking to more consumable items.

 And if you want a good place to jot down some of these Dollar Tree toddler stocking stuffer ideas, be sure to sign up for The Merry Little Christmas Planner!

 It’s 30 pages long, and full of helpful pages like a gift list, gift planners, various shopping list pages, and a Christmas budget to help you stay organized and on budget!